-Exchange Traded Funds ("ETF") are afforded certain exemptions from the Investment Company Act.
+Exchange Traded Funds (“ETF”) are afforded certain exemptions from the Investment Company Act.
 The exemptions allow, among other things, for individual shares to trade on the secondary market.
 Individual shares cannot be directly purchased from or redeemed by the ETF.
-Purchases and redemptions directly with ETFs are only accomplished through creation unit aggregations or "baskets" of shares.
-Shares of an ETF are bought and sold at market price (not NAV).
+Purchases and redemptions directly with ETFs are only accomplished through creation unit aggregations or “baskets” of shares.
+Shares of an ETF, traded on the secondary market, are bought and sold at market price (not NAV).
 Brokerage commissions will reduce returns.
 Investment policies, management fees and other information can be found in the individual ETF’s prospectus.

 Different fund types (e.g. ETFs, open-ended investment companies) and fund share classes are subject to different fees and expenses (which may affect performance).
 They may also have different minimum investment requirements and be entitled to different services.

 Current holdings are subject to risk.
 Holdings are subject to change at any time.
 An investment in an ETF involves risk, including the loss of principal.
 Investment return, price, yield and Net Asset Value (NAV) will fluctuate with changes in market conditions.
 Investments may be worth more or less than the original cost when redeemed.